-Customers making a claim with GD are required to provide their full name, address, telephone number and signature (digital signature) whereby such disclosed personal data are processed exclusively for the purposes of handling the claim and in compliance with law.
+Customers making a claim with GDM are required to provide their full name, address, telephone number and signature (digital signature) whereby such disclosed personal data are processed exclusively for the purposes of handling the claim and in compliance with law.

 Purchasers may and can access and edit their personal data, request explanation and removal of mistakes as well as exercise other rights pertaining thereto.

-GD reserves the right to collect data as to the users’ website activities and use the same in anonymised form to enhance its services.
+GDM reserves the right to collect data as to the users’ website activities and use the same in anonymised form to enhance its services.

 VI.
 Business Hours